 If you're not completely exempt from taking the Texas Success Initiative Assessment, you must arrange for assessment testing and submit your results to the Student Success Center.
-Once the TSI coordinator has confirmed your assessment scores, the registration hold on your account will be removed.

 First-year students must submit their scores or proof of exemption to the Student Success Center before attending Lumberjack Orientation.
 Include your SFA campus ID to ensure processing is completed.